glotzerlab/gsd/INSTALLING.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In addition to the setuptools build system.
 GSD also provides a `CMake`_ configuration for development and testing.
-You can assemble a functional python module in the given build directory.
+You can assemble a functional Python module in the given build directory.
 First, configure the build with ``cmake``.

 .. code-block:: bash